-You're not a horse racing expert, but you can act like one for Saturday's historic Belmont Stakes.
+You're not a horse racing expert, but you can act like one for the Belmont Stakes.

 Don't know the first thing about horse racing?
 It doesn't matter.
 These seven tricks will help you get in on the spectacle as though you do.